 Coming on to 1760, this region was under the control of Fiaz Mohammad Khan, who was the third Nawab of Bhopal state.
 And when India got its independence, Bhopal became a part of C state of the Union of India and this was when the present district of Raisen came into existence on May 5, 1950.
 It was also when it was decided to retain a total of seven tehsils in the district.

-3. Van Vihar.
 This is basically a National Park situated in close proximity to the Upper Lake in Bhopal which is near Shymala Hills.
 The animals present here are kept in a jungle-like environment.
 Here, you can see several animals like cheetah, Neelgai, panthers.
 Spread in 4.45 sq. km, Van Vihar can be your next travel getaway.

-4. Lower Lake.
 Known as the city of lakes, Bhopal is a nice balance of modern and urban feels.
 Complementing the Upper Lake, the Lower Lake is known as the Chhota Talab.
 These two takes are dissected via a bridge named Pul Pukhta.
-Built in 1794, this lake honours the fascinating city of Bhopal.
+Built-in 1794, this lake honors the fascinating city of Bhopal.

 To reach Raisen District, you will need to cover a total distance of about 798, 828, 1,381, 1,464 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can reach here.

-By Air.
 This district doesn’t have its own airport.
-The nearest airport is the Bhopal Airport aka Raja Bhoj Airport situated about 60 km away.
-The airport has good flight connectivity with nearby cities and is also considered as the second busiest airport in all of Madhya Pradesh.
+The nearest airport is the Bhopal Airport (BHO) aka Raja Bhoj Airport situated about 60 km away.
+The airport has good flight connectivity with nearby cities and is also considered the second busiest airport in all of Madhya Pradesh.
 After getting off your flight consider booking some means of transportation to reach the district.

-By Road.
-Depending upon your geographical location, you can also consider planning a trip to Raisen district via roadways.
-For this, you can easily book interstate or private buses, cabs or if you prefer then self-drive here.
+Depending upon your geographical location, you can also consider planning a trip to the Raisen district via roadways.
+For this, you can easily book interstate or private buses, cabs, or if you prefer then self-drive here.